-

 Lets resolve some of the inconsistent naming:

-in other places should be the same as far as I can tellm_error
+• errno in get_errno and error_num in other places should be the same as far as I can tell

 I think it would be good if we add a test where we make a condition with a stdlib error_code and an error_code from your template to sanity check / ensure we don't break any functionality.